t00n/css2dmx/README.md

 ## How ?

-Describe your devices using JSON (in the `devices` directory) and, for each project, your DOM (DMX Object Model) using XML and your stylesheets using CSS.
+Describe your devices globally using JSON (in the `devices` directory) and, for each project, your DOM (DMX Object Model) using XML and your style using DSS (DMX stylesheets).

 Run css2dmx and watch the magic happen !